Cangiante98/APIrestmarco/README.md

 authorAvatar: 'https://avatars1.githubusercontent.com/u/13742415?s=200&v=4'
 -->

-# Serverless Framework Python HTTP API on AWS
+# htpp API di Marco De Giglio; scritto in 12 ore

 This template demonstrates how to make a simple HTTP API with Python running on AWS Lambda and API Gateway using the Serverless Framework.